armandouv/AdoptMe/README.md

 * Users must be able to sign up and create a new profile.
 * Users must be able to log in and log out.
 * Once users are logged in, they can see the most recent pets posted for adoption.
-* Users can scroll and view all Pets posted for adoption indefinitely.
-    * Users can choose the source of the queried pets: mixed, from the Parse API, or from PetFinder exclusively.
     * Users can pull down to refresh the most recent pets for adoption.
-    * Users can filter pets.
-       * By type of animal.
-       * By location
+    * Users can specify the priority of their desired attributes and their values, and get displayed all available pets ordered from the best to the worst match.
+(Complex feature)
+* Users can see nearby pets in a map view, up to a certain radius specified by them.
+(Complex feature)
+  * Users can click on Pet markers and be displayed a detailed view of the Pet.
 * Users can click on a Pet item and see a more detailed view of it.
     * In the detailed Pet view, users can see the owner's contact information, including an approximate location through an embedded map (using Google maps).
     * The app uses an animation to display the detailed view of a Pet.
 * Users can post a Pet for adoption.
     * When a Pet is posted, it should be visible in the most recent pets for adoption.
-    * Users can edit or delete their posted Pets.
-    * Users can see their posted Pets.
 * Users can like or unlike a Pet.
     * Users can like or unlike a Pet by double-tapping their detailed view.
 * Make sure the app uses a library to add visual polish.
+(Material Design)

 **Optional Nice-to-have Stories**